Do you really know which foods to avoid with hypothyroidism?

 But this isn’t to say that you should avoid muscle meats, as a lack of protein is far more thyroid suppressive than an overabundance.

-The goal is to balance the muscle meats you eat with other sources of thyroid supportive protein such as broth which contains little to none of these thyroid suppressive amino acids.
+The goal is to balance the muscle meats you eat with other sources of thyroid-supportive protein such as broth or collagen protein which contains little to none of these thyroid-suppressive amino acids.

 While soy is still often touted as a health food by many, more people are becoming aware of its dangerous effects.